Battleground (film): Plot

 The 3rd Platoon is attacked at dawn and nearly overrun.
 Hansan is wounded and Holley flees with Layton following.
 Ashamed, Holley turns around and leads a flanking counterattack that stops the Germans, but is unable to prevent Abner Spudler and Garby from being killed.
 The squad takes Hanson to an aid station and encounter Bettis doing field kitchen duty, and Layton being entertained by Denise.

 Back on the line, they find themselves short of supplies because bad weather has grounded the supply transport aircraft.
 Germans approach under a flag of truce to offer Brigadier General McAuliffe surrender terms; his famous reply - "Nuts!" - puzzles the Germans.
-Several men attend impromptu outdoor Christmas services held by a chaplain who gives a short speech on the importance of the fight against fascism, asking "The 64 dollar question is: was this trip worth it?"
+Several men attend impromptu outdoor Christmas services held by a chaplain who gives a short speech on the importance of the fight against fascism, asking "The 64 dollar question is: was this trip necessary?”
 He assures them it was, and tells them "don't let anyone ever tell you that you were a sucker to fight against fascism."

 That night, Denise is killed when the Luftwaffe bombs Bastogne and Bettis, hesitant to return to the lines, dies under a collapsing house.
 The walking wounded, including Hansan and a mess sergeant, are recalled for a last-ditch defense of the town.
 With the platoon down to its last rounds of ammunition, the weather clears, allowing Allied fighter aircraft to attack the Germans and C-47 transports to drop supplies, enabling the 101st to hold.
 Kinnie leads the platoon's survivors rearward for a well-earned rest.

 Cast

+Credits from the AFI Catalog of Feature Films:

 Casting notes

-Several of the cast members had served in the U.S. armed forces during World War II: Jerome Courtland served in the Army in the Pacific Theatre, Don Taylor served in the Army Air Forces, James Whitmore was a 2nd Lieutenant with the 4th Marine Division in Saipan, Douglas Fowley served in the Navy, Richard Jaeckal was in the Merchant Marine from 1944 to 1949, James Arness served in the 7th Infantry Regiment of the Army and received a Bronze Star and Purple Heart for actions during the Battle of Anzio, Brett King served in the Army Air Forces and received both a Purple Heart and the Distinguished Flying Cross.
+Several of the cast members had served in the U.S. armed forces during World War II: Jerome Courtland served in the Army in the Pacific Theatre, Don Taylor served in the Army Air Forces, James Whitmore was a 2nd Lieutenant with the 4th Marine Division in Saipan, Douglas Fowley served in the Navy, Richard Jaeckal was in the Merchant Marine from 1944 to 1946, James Arness served in the 7th Infantry Regiment of the Army and received a Bronze Star and Purple Heart for actions during the Battle of Anzio, Brett King served in the Army Air Forces and received both a Purple Heart and the Distinguished Flying Cross.

 Neville Brand, a veteran of the 83rd Infantry Division and Silver Star recipient, made his film debut with an uncredited minor role, playing a soldier singing "Santa Claus Is Comin' to Town".
+Dewey Martin, likewise in a bit role as a G.I., was a fighter pilot in the Pacific Theater and a prisoner-of-war.